kon-ham/kon-ham.github.io/_posts/2021-12-24-summarizing-three-months-of-interviewing.md

 When it's game time, be sure to smile, wave, present yourself as a positive and cheerful human being.
 Thank them for their time from the beginning.

+They will ask you to introduce yourself.
+They may even ask you to tell them about yourself.
+You should have your "about me" pitch down.
+You should be able to pitch your "about me" in your sleep.
+Modify your pitch depending on if they want a 30 second presentation or a 2 minute presentation.
+You must master your pitch.
+This is your headline.
+Bad headlines will cause people to skip over your content.
+Master your about me pitch.
+Again, master your about me pitch.

 When they ask you a question - it is important to remember: *you don't have to answer immediately*.

 Thank them for asking the question.
 Ask for a moment to think about their question.
 Use that time to breath and relax.
 If it helps, tell them you're trying to relax a bit because you're a bit nervous about interviewing.
 This is a good test.
 If they're not receptive to how you're feeling, you probably don't want to be working there.